Better Together: Virtru is a Recommended Data Protection Partner for Google’s New Workspace Client-Side Encryption

-This week, Google unveiled its Client-side encryption for Google Workspace.
-This new level of data protection (coming soon to beta) marks a major milestone for secure collaboration in Google Docs, Sheets, and Slides, especially for users in highly regulated fields like manufacturing, government, tech, and healthcare.
+In 2021, Google unveiled its Client-side encryption for Google Workspace.
+This new level of data protection, now in beta, marks a major milestone for secure collaboration in Google Meet, Docs, Sheets, and Slides, especially for users in highly regulated fields like manufacturing, government, tech, and healthcare.

 Virtru is proud to be one of Google’s recommended encryption key management partners to unlock these secure data-sharing capabilities.

 At Virtru, we believe that data is most valuable when it can be shared.
 With Google Workspace Client-side encryption, powered by encryption key management partners like Virtru, users can share information more securely, in real time—an immensely valuable capability for hybrid and remote teams.

 Implementing Zero Trust Security with Google Client-Side Encryption